Our Story

 2000

-Total Maximum Daily Loads established by DEQ for impaired South, Middle, and West forks of the Gallatin
+Total Maximum Daily Loads (ie. pollution reductions for nutrient, sediment and pathogens) established for the South Fork, Middle Fork, and the West Fork of the Gallatin River.

 2012